|Resume Critiques and Workshops||Contents|

 References are NOT included on a resume, but rather as a separate document offered to employers when requested.
 It is not necessary to state "References available upon request" at the bottom of your resume.
 Keep in mind that employers will contact you for references, regardless of whether or not you state they are available.

 Note that if you would like to keep written letters of reference, you can open a credentials file with Interfolio.

 As these sample resumes show, there is not one particular way to format your resume.
 Below are just examples of what has worked for Penn students and alumni in the past.
 You can develop your own template or borrow ideas from the formats below.
 Note: We strongly discourage students from using Microsoft Word's resume template because many students have found it difficult to customize.
 Also, please consider a variety of resume formats / styles from the samples below.
-It is not necessary, for example, that Wharton juniors adhere to the Wharton junior sample below.
+It is not necessary, for example, that Wharton students only adhere to the Wharton samples below.

 FAQ: How do I create an electronic resume?